mrakgr/The-Spiral-Language/readme.md

         stack out
 ```

 `in'` can also be a scalar value to indicate the size of the outermost dimension.
-Otherwise it is standard fare, it infers the type of the output, allocates it and passes it to the kernel, and stips the output from the mapping function.
+Otherwise it is standard fare, it infers the type of the output, allocates it and passes it to the kernel, and strips the output from the mapping function.

 ##### Example